TimothyFitz/timothyfitz.github.com/_posts/2012-12-17-I-hate-comments.md

 published: true
 ---

+## tl;dr: comments are a crutch. replace them with code. it's easier than you think.

 I delete comments when I come across them.
 Comments are a crutch, to be used sparingly and only after all other options have been exhuasted.
 Comments are used for numerous purposes, so I'm going to enumerate the worst offenders:

 {% highlight python %}